zitadel/zitadel/README.md

 You can find all the issues prioritized and ordered in the [product board](https://github.com/orgs/zitadel/projects/1/views/2).

 Every two weeks the team goes through all the new issues and decided about the priority, effort and if it is ready to start or in the backlog.
+If it is something critical or urgent we will have a look at it earlier.
 To show the community the needed information, each issue gets labels.

 ## About the Labels